Burrow comes up short of leading Bengals back to Super Bowl

 Frank Clark was the first to bring Burrow down on the game’s fifth play, forcing the Bengals to punt.
 Clark combined with Willie Gay Jr. for a sack on the second play of their next possession, then Jones got to Burrow — the first postseason sack of his superlative career — to force a second consecutive punt.

 Burrow was rattled and it was evident.
-He had minus-9 yards passing in the first quarter; the Bengals had minus-10 yards of total offense.
+He had minus-9 yards passing in the first quarter.

+“Their quarterback is a heck of a player,” Chiefs coach Andy Reid said.
+“For our guys to grit up like that, it was beautiful.”

 Burrow regained his cool in the second half.
 And quickly went to work.